-The Group is a lessee under non-cancellable operating leases covering certain office spaces and satellite offices.
-The lease for these business spaces has a term of two to five years.
-All leases have renewal options.
+The Group is a lessee under non-cancellable operating leases covering certain office spaces, satellite offices and store branches.
+The lease for these spaces has a term of one to five years.
 Generally, termination of lease contracts shall be communicated to the lessee by the lessor prior to the termination or expiration of the lease contract.
-With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected in the statements of financial position as a right-of-use asset and a lease liability.
-The Group classifies its right-of-use assets and lease liabilities as separate line items in the consolidated statements of financial position.
+With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected in the consolidated statements of financial position as a right-of-use asset and a lease liability.
+Variable lease payments which do not depend on an index or a rate are excluded from the initial measurement of the lease liability and asset.
+The Group classifies its right-ofuse assets and lease liabilities as separate line items in the consolidated statements of financial position.

 Each lease generally imposes a restriction that, unless there is a contractual right for the Group to sublease the asset to another party, the right-of-use asset can only be used by the Group.
 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
+Some leases contain an option to purchase the underlying lease asset outright at the end of the lease, or to extend the lease for a further term.
 The Group is prohibited from selling or pledging the underlying leased assets as security.

 The Group must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.
 Further, the Group must insure the leased assets and incur maintenance fees on such items in accordance with the lease contracts.

-Refundable security deposits represent the lease deposits made for the lease of the Group's business spaces.
-Related security deposits for these leases amounted to P14.2 million and P14.1 million as of

-September 30, 2022 and December 31, 2021, respectively and are presented as part of Other Current Assets and Other Non-current Assets account in the consolidated statements of financial position (see Note 13).
+Refundable security deposits represent the lease deposits made for the lease of the Group's business spaces, both short and long-term lease agreements.
+Related security deposits for these leases amounted to P36.5 million as of December 31, 2022, and are presented as part of Other Current Assets and Other Non-current Assets account in the consolidated statements of financial position (see Note 13).
 Refundable security deposits which are expected to be settled beyond one year after the end of the reporting period are classified as non-current assets.